Code-Institute-Submissions/MS1-9/README.md

 - Text on legal information was too small for small devices.
 Fixed by media tag through increasing the width to 90%

+- In the legal-info's page, I got a warning as I am using German language in the data privacy section insted of English.

 - There were many others issues, the lovely slack's community were there for an amazing support.